-SoCo (Sonos Controller) is a simple Python class that allows you to programmatically control Sonos speakers.
+SoCo (Sonos Controller) is a Python project that allows you to programmatically control Sonos speakers.
 It was originally created at Music Hack Day Sydney by Rahim Sonawalla and is now developed by a team of people at its GitHub repository

 For more background on the project, please see Rahim’s blog post.

 Visit the SoCo documentation for a more detailed overview of all the functionailty.

 SoCo requires Python 3.6 or newer.

 pip install soco

 SoCo depends on the Requests HTTP library.
 If you use pip to install Soco, Requests will be installed automatically for you.
 If not, you can inspect the requirements in the requirements.txt file.